anthonylu23/SAM2HandTracking/README.md

 # Notes
 Including only wrist landmarks were chosen over including all or other hand landmarks to improve performance, although the pipeline could be modified to accomodate other landmarks for prompts.
 The checkpoints for SAM2 can also be changed for improved accuracy at the cost of performance.

-Possible issue: The SAM2 model uses Python library decord, which may not run if you are running python 3.11+.
-A virtual environment of a past version of Python may be needed.